thyphan2025/Electric-Vehicle-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/84c50081-692a-499e-8ea7-9307d17f32ee)

 ### The top 10 EV makes are visualized based on geographic coordinates (longitude and latitude), with each make represented by a unique color.
-This scatter plot highlights how different EV brands are distributed across regions.
+This scatter plot highlights how different EV brands are distributed across Washington State.

 # Decision Tree